 a Rafflecopter giveaway

 Didn’t win?
-You can order a copy from your favorite bookseller or by clicking the links below.
+You can order Holding Out For a Hero from your favorite bookseller or by clicking the link below.

 About the book: